Helping those who are homeless or begging in Barnsley

 - spreading the word about Barnsley Homeless Alliance

-Donations received by Barnsley Homeless Alliance are passed to organisations directly supporting those who are begging or homeless.
+Donations received by Barnsley Homeless Alliance are passed on to those directly supporting the people who are begging or homeless.

 Volunteer your time

-You can volunteer your time with local charities and organisations who help people who are homeless.
+You can volunteer your time with local charities and other groups who help people who are homeless.
 Doing this will really make a difference to people's lives in the community.

 You can look for volunteering opportunities on the Barnsley CVS website.

 Donate food or clothing

-You can donate food, clothing and toiletries for us to pass on to organisations that help those in need.
+You can donate food, clothing and toiletries for us to pass on to help those in need.
 You can drop these off on the second floor in Wellington House on Wellington Street, Barnsley, S70 1WA.